watem-sedem/watem-sedem/docs/calibration.rst

 In order to select the correct kTC values for a specific study area, WaTEM/SEDEM must be ran for a range of kTC values for all measurement areas in the dataset.
-The optimal combination of both kTC values is obtained by three criteria.
+The optimal combination of both kTC values is obtained by evaluating three criteria.
+This evaluation is done by the modeler in an external analysis.

 The first criterium in the selection process is the calculation of the model efficiency :math:`ME`, defined by Nash and Sutcliffe (1970) as: